 At ELG we believe the best learning comes through best practices.
 We use methodologies that are supported by research and experience.
 We aim to help students become self-regulated learners by giving them the tools they need to reach their potential.

-We have created a structured, safe environment which incorporates program-wide theme-based learning and positive behavior support with a low student-teacher ratio.
+We have created a structured, safe environment which incorporates program-wide theme-based learning and positive behavior support with a high staff to child ratio.

 When appropriate, we help children enter into mainstream environments through a careful transition process.

 “Every day the program leader sends a report about my son’s class and how the therapy session went, as well as non-academic information, such as whether or not he ate lunch.
 Also, there is a description of activities they did in class, so I can replicate them at home, which is a big help.”

 Our full-time programs include needs-based therapeutic sessions, to work on specific goals with highly trained specialists.
 Therapists and special educators constantly communicate so that therapeutic goals are repeated and reinforced throughout the day, not just in sporadic, individual sessions.

 Our in-house therapies include:

 We utilize a wide variety of programs and methodologies, so we are able to match our methods to individual needs.
 Through our multi-disciplinary approach we strive to find the best approach for each individual.